 Download Python 3.13 Source Tarball

-Download the latest 3.13.x release from python.org using wget and extract the archive.
+Download the latest 3.13.x release from python.org, then verify the GPG signature and SHA-256 checksum before extracting.
 The snippet below uses curl to discover the newest patch version automatically:

 Install baseline download utilities if they are missing on minimal images: